Vandalism: As a crime

 Private citizens commit vandalism when they willfully damage or deface the property of others or the commons.
 Some vandalism may qualify as culture jamming or sniggling: it is thought by some to be artistic in nature even though carried out illegally or without the property owner's permission.
 Examples include at least some graffiti art, billboard "liberation", and possibly crop circles.
 Criminal vandalism takes many forms.
 Graffiti on public property is common in many inner cities as part of a gang culture, where they might be used as territorial markers.

 More serious forms of vandalism that may take place during public unrest such as rioting can involve the willful destruction of public and private property.
 Vandalism per se is sometimes considered one of the less serious common crimes, but it can become quite serious and distressing when committed extensively, violently, or as an expression of hatred and intimidation.
-In response, local governments have adopted various legal measures to prevent vandalism, but research has shown that the conventional strategies employed by the government in response to at least unapproved graffiti are not the most effective.